 That’s one more reason to partner with WebFX to raise your ROI.
-With over 500 client testimonials, we’re commited to helping you find the strategies that work best for your business and budget!
+With over 1020 client testimonials, we’re committed to helping you find the strategies that work best for your business and budget!

 Once you have a number that matches your spend targets, triple-check that everything on your list aligns with your SMART goals and finalize the amount of money you plan to devote to each strategy.

 For things like social media advertising or PPC, which essentially cost however much money you choose to put into them, you can use our marketing calculator to get recommendations on how much you should spend.

 With that done, refine your list as needed, and then you’re ready to send it off for internal review.